 In addition, in lieu of refusing all Bilingual Education Services, parents/guardians of ELs can refuse specific components of a program.
-That decision must be documented and filed along with the Part Time TBE Placement Rationale form in the student's EL Folder.
+That decision must be documented and the parental letter (signed and dated) filed along with the Part Time TBE Placement Rationale form in the student's EL Folder.